 Skills observed

-To assess each skill, it is necessary to define the expected actions, what will be observed in a given situation: these are the observable components of the skill.
+To assess each skill, it is necessary to define the expected actions, i.e. what will be observed in a given situation: these are the observable components of the skill.
 Each skill in the reference framework is broken down into three observable components.

 • Emerge and innovate